mabel-dev/tarchia/README.md

 Writers use a transaction system to ensure datasets/updates are complete before updating the catalog.

-Clashes are managed by ensuring the version (latest snapshot) of the dataset at the start of the transaction matches the version of the dataset at the end of the transaction - if these don't match someone else has made a change and the transaction should fail.
+Clashes are managed by ensuring the version (latest snapshot) of the dataset at the start of the transaction matches the version of the dataset at the end of the transaction - if these don't match someone else has made a change and the transaction should fail or require a hard override.

 Streaming datasets add new files to the dataset, create a new manifest streaming data cannot change schemas beyond - adding and removing columns, and limited type converstions (e.g. int->float).
 Larger changes are different datasets.